MichaelT025/Project-GhostPad/README.md

 **Core Features:**
 - 🪟 Always-on-top translucent overlay
 - 📸 Instant screen capture (overlay automatically excluded)
-- 🤖 **Multi-provider LLM support** - Use Gemini, OpenAI, Anthropic, or custom APIs
+- 🤖 **Multi-provider LLM support** - Gemini, OpenAI, and Anthropic fully integrated
 - 🔑 Bring your own API key - No subscriptions, pay only for what you use
 - 🔒 Privacy-first: no data persistence
 - ⌨️ Global keyboard shortcuts